DrMWeigand/ComfyUI-TTS-OAI/README.md

    - **response_format:**
      For Kokoros, choose either `"mp3"` or `"wav"`.
 If using another endpoint (e.g., the official OpenAI API), other formats might be supported.

-   - **return_audio:**
-     Determines whether to directly return the audio (via an internal AUDIO type) or to write the audio to disk.

 3. **Connecting in ComfyUI:**
    Connect the output of the **OpenAI TTS** node to an audio preview or processing node.
 The node outputs an AUDIO dictionary with these keys: